Ticks and Trails: Tips for Preventing Bites While Hiking

 Natural Ways to Prevent Tick Bites

-Essential Oils that Repel Ticks
+Essential Oils Repel Ticks While Hiking

-Use essential oils.
 Mix essential oils with a carrier oil such as coconut oil or sweet almond oil and rub it on your skin, paying attention to cover areas such as ankles, scalp, behind ears and in warm areas of the body so the smell radiates off you.
 Like garlic, scents such as citrus, lavender, tea tree, rosemary, and cinnamon repel ticks.
 Do not use cinnamon on young children, however.

-Tick Repelling Neem Oil
+Natural Tick Repelling Neem Oil

-Perform Tick Checks
+Perform Tick Checks Routinely

-Do tick checks on yourself, your kids and your pets daily.
+Even if you do your best to avoid ticks while hiking, always complete tick checks on yourself, your kids and your pets.
 If your kids play outside, they need a tick check as ticks live in cities and yards, too.
-After coming inside, do thorough tick checks of scalps, in between toes and in spots ticks can hide and take a shower within 1 hour of coming inside for the day.
+After coming inside, do thorough tick checks of scalps, in between toes and in ticks’ other favorite hiding spots.

 What do you do to keep your family safe from ticks?